The following are Work for Good's standard Terms & Conditions for Charities.

 10.3 Where you have provided consent for us to do so (during the sign-up process) Work for Good will use the images that are uploaded to your profile on the Website for the purposes of marketing and social media promotion.

 11. Data Protection and Confidentiality

-11.2 Both parties agree to process any personal data in connection with the Services in compliance with the Data Protection Act 1998 and the General Data Protection Regulation (EU 2016/679) once in force;
+11.2 Both parties agree to process any personal data in connection with the Services in compliance with the Data Protection Act 2018 and the UK General Data Protection Regulation;

 11.3 We may provide you with the details, including the relevant contact name, of the Participating Business that is raising money on the Charity’s behalf.
-You are only permitted to use any personal data that is received pursuant to this clause for administrative purposes, and are not permitted to contact the relevant contact for the purposes of direct marketing (unless the Charity otherwise has the appropriate consents in place).
+Subject to clause 11.4, you are only permitted to use any personal data that is received pursuant to this clause for administrative purposes, and are not permitted to contact the relevant contact for the purposes of direct marketing (unless the Charity otherwise has the appropriate consents in place).

 12. Changes to the Service